hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

    .. rubric:: Dynamic Effects

-   These additional easing types imitate (fake) physics-based effects like bouncing/springing effects.
+   These additional easing types imitate (fake) physics-based effects like bouncing.
-   The corresponding settings can be found in the :menuselection:`Sidebar region --> Active Keyframe panel`.

-   :Back:
-      Cubic easing with overshoot and settle.
-      Use this one when you want a bit of an overshoot coming into the next keyframe, or perhaps for some wind-up anticipation.

    Back
+      With *Ease In*, the value first moves away from the target and then shoots towards it.
+      With *Ease Out*, it goes towards the target, overshoots it, and then returns.

+      Back
-         The back property controls the size and direction (i.e. above/below the curve) of the overshoot.
+         The size and direction (i.e. above/below the curve) of the overshoot.

-   :Bounce:
-      Exponentially decaying parabolic bounce, like when objects collide. e.g. for Bouncing balls, etc.

-   :Elastic:
-      Exponentially decaying sine wave, like an elastic band.
-      This is like bending a stiff pole stuck to some surface, and watching it rebound and settle back to its original state.
+   Bounce
+      Makes the value bounce a few times with exponential decay, like a tennis ball that was dropped on the floor.

+   Elastic
+      Makes the value overshoot the target, then rebound and undershoot it, then overshoot it again... with ever-decreasing intensity until it eventually settles.

       Amplitude
-         The amplitude property controls how strongly the oscillation diverges from the basic curve.
-         At 0.0, there is no oscillation (i.e. it just snaps to the B-value like an extreme exponential transition), and at 1.0 a profile similar to the one shown in the icon occurs.
+         How far the value initially overshoots its target.
       Period
-         The period property controls the frequency with which oscillations occur.
-         Higher values result in denser oscillations.
+         How much time there is between each oscillation.

 .. _editors-graph-fcurves-settings-easing:

 Easing
-   The Easing Type controls which end of the segment between the two keyframes that the easing effects apply to.
-   It has no effect if the :ref:`Interpolation Mode <editors-graph-fcurves-settings-interpolation>` is set to either *Constant*, *Linear*, or *Bézier*.

-   :Automatic Easing:
-      The most commonly expected of the below behaviors is used.
-      For the transitional effects, this is basically *ease in*, while for the physics effects it is *ease out*.
-   :Ease In:
-      Effect builds up to the second keyframe.
-   :Ease Out:
-      Effect fades out from the first keyframe.
+   This option only applies to the *Easing* and *Dynamic Effects* categories above.

+   Automatic Easing
+      Automatically pick the most commonly used type: *Ease In* when using one of the *Easing* interpolations, and *Ease Out* when using one of the *Dynamic Effects*.
+   Ease In
+      The value accelerates, moving slowly at the beginning of the curve segment and speeding up towards the end.
+   Ease Out
+      The value decelerates, moving quickly at the beginning of the curve segment and slowing down towards the end.
-   :Ease In Out:
+   Ease In Out
-      Effect occurs on both ends of the segment.
+      The value moves slowly in the beginning, speeds up towards the middle, and slows down again towards the end.

 .. _bpy.types.Keyframe.co_ui:

 Key Frame
-   Set the frame for the active keyframe.
+   The frame of the active keyframe.
 Value
-   Set the value for the active keyframe.
+   The value of the active keyframe.

 .. _bpy.types.Keyframe.handle_left_type:
 .. _bpy.types.Keyframe.handle_right_type:
 .. _editors-graph-fcurves-settings-handles:

 Left/Right Handle Type
-   When using Bézier-interpolated curves it is possible to control the slope of the curve at the control points.
-   This is done via the curve point *handles*; you can set the type of handle to use for the curve points by pressing :kbd:`V` or choosing Key, Handle Type in the Graph editor menu.
-   Each curve point can have a different handle type, even within the same curve.

-   There are three automatic modes, *Automatic*, *Auto Clamped*, and *Vector*, where Blender automatically determines the curve's slope at each control point.
-   The neighboring control points have the most influence of the slope, and points further away have a smaller influence.
-This can be controlled per F-Curve with the :ref:`Auto Handle Smoothing <bpy.types.FCurve.auto_smoothing>` properties.

-   By using the other, non-automatic modes, you have full manual control over the slope.
+   When the keyframe's interpolation is set to *Bézier*, the shape of the curve around it is influenced by its handles.
+Each handle has its own type which determines if (and how) Blender positions it automatically, and if not, how much freedom you have in positioning it manually.

+   You can change the handles' types in multiple ways: using these dropdowns in the Sidebar;
+   through the menu :menuselection:`Key --> Handle Type`; or by pressing :kbd:`V` and selecting from the popup menu.

+   If you want to change an automatic handle's position, just drag it;
+   you don't need to manually change its type first.

    :Automatic:
       .. figure:: /images/editors_graph-editor_fcurves_introduction_auto.png